IdentityServer/Documentation/docs/advanced/customServices.md

 Depending upon the design of your service you might want to have a new instance on every request, use a singleton, or you might require special instantiation logic each time an instance is needed.
-To accommodate these different possibilities, the `Registration` class provides three different constructors to register your service:
+To accommodate these different possibilities, the `Registration` class provides many different constructors to register your service:

 * `new Registration<T>(Type yourImplementation)`
     * Registers `yourImplementation` as the class that implements the `T` interface.